Climate Change Initiatives

 About Scope3

-We will improve the accuracy of Scope3 calculations and set targets for reduction.
+- We will continue to improve the accuracy of Scope 3 emissions calculations and establish reduction targets moving forward.

-Trends in Scope 1 (energy-related CO2) Emissions and Per Unit of Net Sales
+Trends in Scope 1 Emissions and Per Unit of Net Sales

 Trends in Scope2 CO2 Emissions and Per Unit of Net Sales